Eminem – Till I Collapse (Lyrics Review and Song Meaning)

 “Till I Collapse” is an ultimate song of motivation and dedication to keep going till your last breath.
 For Marshall Mathers, it is all about spitting profound rap verses till he can’t stand at a mic any more.
 Until such day, until he collapses, Eminem says he will continue his journey with grit and wits.

 In the intro to the song, Eminem levels with all of us by saying that he understands that everyone has their weak moments.
-It is not like that Eminem was born with any superhuman strength.
-Getting up, dusting yourself and continuing to live is a state and product of the mind.
+It is not like Eminem was born with superhuman strength.
+Getting up, dusting yourself, and continuing to live is a state and product of the mind.

 In the first verse of “Till I Collapse,” Eminem lays out what ‘living’ means to him.
 Eminem has his whole life dedicated to rap and hip hop and music in general.
 One could even say that he put music above all that he might have lost his personal life and relationships along the way.
 However, in this song, Em spits out that music is his one true goal and what he wishes to excel at until the end of his days.
 His music journey will not stop when he can’t spit out verses at ‘supersonic‘ speeds, but rather when cannot pen the flawless bars that he is revered for.